Koh Samui in July: What to expect

 - Temperature (avg): 29°C on Koh Samui vs 28°C in Phuket

 - Sunshine (hours): 6 on Koh Samui vs 8 in Phuket

 - Rainy days (avg): 9 days (120 mm) on Koh Samui vs 19 days (300 mm) in Phuket

 - Sea temperature: 28°C on Koh Samui vs 30°C in Phuket

-How do hotel rates compare between July and August?
+What are hotel rates like for Koh Samui in July?
+How do they compare between July and August?

 What fruits are in season on Koh Samui in July?

 It’s the height of the summer fruit season which, unlike the cherries and raspberries of temperate climates, means custard apples, rambutans, durian, rose apples, dragon fruit and salak fruit.
 Bananas and Koh Samui coconuts are in season year-round, you lucky pups.

 What can’t you do on Samui in July?

 Note that alcohol sales are banned on religious holidays (e.g. Asana Bucha Day, which typically falls in late July or early August) and might, in places, be suspended for H.M.
 King's Birthday on July 28.
 Hotels and resorts are usually exempt from such restrictions, but you might encounter it at a supermarket or convenience store.